649/spend-ERC20-create-ERC721/README.md

 * `getQNS(address account) view` — Returns Qumosi profile ID associated with wallet address

 ## Contract differences and assumptions
-The following are key differenes in the smart contract implementation from the original.
+The following are key differences in the smart contract implementation from the original:
 * The ERC20 implementation does not use a spender role on corresponding ERC721 contract, it was removed in favor of not allowing the ERC721 implementation the ability to spend any user's tokens
-* The users of the ERC20 implementation have the ability to burn their own tokens, it was done this way in favor of giving the user control and not the smart contract itself
+* The ERC20 implementation gives users the ability to burn their own tokens, it was done in favor of giving more control to the user; the old implementation allowed any user with the spender role in addition to the spender ERC721 smart contract(s) to burn any user's tokens
-* There is no owner role in this ERC20 implementation
+* The ERC20 implementation has no owner role
-* Inside the ERC721 implementation, there is a deadman switch to protect the owner role
+* The ERC721 implementation has a deadman switch to protect the owner role by transferring ownership to a kin if the switch is not renewed by the owner via a defined time interval
-* It is assumed that the burn and stake functions will self sustain token supply since no liquidity is lost, only state changed
+* The ERC20 implementation has burn and stake functions that are assumed to self sustain token supply since no liquidity is lost, only state changed.
+This does not account for impermanent loss
-* There is no mint capability other than the one used during the contract deployment, inside the constructor
+* The ERC20 implementation has no mint capability within other than the one used once during the contract deployment, inside the constructor
-* The "rice and chessboard" problem in staking is fixed by allowing rewards to come from burned tokens only
+* The ERC20 implementation aims to fix the "rice and chessboard" problem in staking by allowing rewards to come from burned tokens only
+* The ERC20 implementation requires the user to supply the commission rate and token price when buying a NFT certificate to prevent users from transacting with old information that could have changed (for example, while viewing a webpage and not refreshing it after a change in price or commission)
+* The ERC20 implementation requires the user to supply the minting price set by the ERC721 implementation (without the burn rate applied) to prevent users from burning an unidentified amount when minting new certificates (for example, minting a new certificate while not checking to see if the minting price had changed)
+* The ERC721 implementation includes a optional commission rate attribute that allows the original minter of the certificate to earn a set percentage of transacted QMSI ERC20 tokens each time the NFT is sold via the `crossTokenBuy` function; this value can change but the buyer is aware of the changes since the percent rate has to be supplied when the buy function is invoked
+* The ERC20 implementation allows both buying (`crossTokenBuy`) and minting (`crossTokenCreate`) ERC721 certificates freely with no spender role by taking in a smart contract address parameter `market` that is assumed to have the necessary functions in order to both mint and transfer ownership of the NFT certificates; It was done in favor of allowing merchants to create their own custom but QMSI compliant ERC721 contracts that can interact with the QMSI ERC20 contract without needing approval
+* The ERC20 implementation assumes that a malicious ERC721 contract supplied in the `market` parameter of either `crossToken*` functions cannot move ERC20 tokens in an unauthorized fashion without the user's knowledge prior to approving the transaction no matter how it is implemented by a merchant

 ## How to deploy
-Clone this repository and use remix to deploy both .sol source files.
+Clone this repository and use remix to compile and deploy both .sol source files.

 ## Attribution

 The original https://fulldecent.github.io/spend-ERC20-create-ERC721/ was created by William Entriken.
 Please visit that repository for more information.

-New additions to the smart contract done by https://twitter.com/037 (@649)
+New additions to the smart contract done by [twit:@037](https://twitter.com/037) / [git:@649](https://github.com/649)